FreeCAD/FreeCAD-documentation/wiki/Sandbox_TutorialArchBIM.md

 ## Typical workflows

 In this tutorial we focus on a BIM oriented approach of using FreeCad.
-We will use mostly three workbenches: [Arch Workbench](Arch_Workbench.md) and BIM, of course, but also Draft, whose tools are all included in Arch, so there is no need to switch workbenches, and Sketcher.
+We will use mostly three workbenches   * [Arch Workbench](Arch_Workbench.md) and BIM, of course, but also Draft, whose tools are all included in Arch, so there is no need to switch workbenches, and Sketcher.
 Conveniently, You can create a custom toolbar in your Arch workbench, with Tools → Customize, and add the tools from the sketcher that you use often.

 ## Preparation

 Instead of creating a project from scratch, let\'s take an example project to model, it will save us time.
-We\'ll use this wonderful house by the famous architect [Vilanova Artigas](http://en.wikipedia.org/wiki/Jo%C3%A3o_Batista_Vilanova_Artigas) (see a series of [pictures by Pedro Kok](http://www.pedrokok.com.br/2010/02/residencia-artigas-sao-paulo-sp/img_8258-533px/)), as used in the original FreeCAD Arch Tutorial made by [Yorik](http://yorik.uncreated.net/).
+We\'ll use this wonderful house by the famous architect [Vilanova Artigas](http   *//en.wikipedia.org/wiki/Jo%C3%A3o_Batista_Vilanova_Artigas) (see a series of [pictures by Pedro Kok](http   *//www.pedrokok.com.br/2010/02/residencia-artigas-sao-paulo-sp/img_8258-533px/)), as used in the original FreeCAD Arch Tutorial made by [Yorik](http   *//yorik.uncreated.net/).
 It is simple, it\'s a wonderful example of the amazing modernist architecture of São Paulo and the drawings are easily available.
-You can download drawings in dwg format [here](http://www.bibliocad.com/library/second-house-vilanova-artigas_72926#).
+You can download drawings in dwg format [here](http   *//www.bibliocad.com/library/second-house-vilanova-artigas_72926#).
 To download the file, you\'ll need to make a free registration on the website.
-In alternative, you can grab directly a DXF version [here](http://yorik.uncreated.net/scripts/artigas.dxf)) as a base to build our model.
+In alternative, you can grab directly a DXF version [here](http   *//yorik.uncreated.net/scripts/artigas.dxf)) as a base to build our model.
 We recommend you to use DXF files instead of DWG, because FreeCAD handle those a lot better.
 Either way, is your decision.

-After downloading and unzipping the file, you\'ll want to open it with a DWG application such as [DraftSight](http://www.3ds.com/products-services/draftsight/overview/).
-Alternatively, you can convert it to DXF with a free utility such as the [Teigha File Converter](http://www.opendesign.com/guestfiles/TeighaFileConverter).
-If you have the Teigha converter installed (and its path set in the Arch Preferences settings), [FreeCAD is also able to import DWG files directly](https://www.freecadweb.org/wiki/Draft_DXF).
+After downloading and unzipping the file, you\'ll want to open it with a DWG application such as [DraftSight](http   *//www.3ds.com/products-services/draftsight/overview/).
+Alternatively, you can convert it to DXF with a free utility such as the [Teigha File Converter](http   *//www.opendesign.com/guestfiles/TeighaFileConverter).
+If you have the Teigha converter installed (and its path set in the Arch Preferences settings), [FreeCAD is also able to import DWG files directly](https   *//www.freecadweb.org/wiki/Draft_DXF).
 But since these files can sometimes be of bad quality and very heavy, it\'s usually better to open it first with a 2D CAD application and do some cleaning.
 You should remove all the unnecessary information (title-blocks, page layouts, unused entities, layers, etc.) and organize the drawings in a logical way (sections and elevations aligned with the plan view, and move everything to the (0,0) point).
 After, you should organize your drawing it in different layers.
 This will be handy later on if you need to temporarily hide some of its elements to make it easy to model.
-This is the result when you import to FreeCAD after organizing the DXF in different layers:
+This is the result when you import to FreeCAD after organizing the DXF in different layers   *

 ![](images/DXF_Import.jpg )